musa-5090-spring-2024/course-info/FINAL_PROJECT.md

 1. A high-level description of what you're doing
 2. Who is on your team
 3. What data you're going to use, and
-4. What cloud-based components components you're going to use
+4. What cloud-based components you think you're going to use

 As you develop the idea for your project, please add it to the spreadsheet I shared in the Canvas anouncement.

-**Presentation:** You should prepare, record, and upload a presentation by **May 8th**.
+**Presentation:** You should prepare, record, and upload a presentation by **May 8th** (I'll provide a form to upload your video).
 The presentation should be 5-10 minutes, and should include:
 1. A high-level description of what you did
 2. A discussion of the cloud-based components you used, and how data flows between them
 3. A demo of your project